LFITaskForce/engine/design.md

 The conditioned model is passed to the inference algorithm.
 We can undo the conditioning inside the algorithm to create an unconditioned model to generate samples from.
 (Alternatively, we pass an unconditioned model and the observations to an inference algorithm.
-It's also possible to write an interface allowing both.)
+It's possible to write an interface allowing both of these ways.)

-In the simplest case, an inference algorithm is a function that takes in a model and returns a distribution (for instance a `dist.Empirical`):
+In the simplest case, an inference algorithm is a function that takes in a model and returns a distribution.
+For classical rejection ABC this would be an instance of `dist.Empirical`:

 ```python
 posterior = engine.RejectionABC(conditioned_model, ...)
 ```

-For more complex cases we might have inference algorithms that are classes and have additional returns.
-E.g., we might want to be able to resume inference for additional steps and return diagnostics.
+For more complex cases inference algorithms are classes and have additional returns.
+For example, resume inference for additional steps (keeping state inside the class) and return diagnostics.

 #### Density estimation based inference